schuchert/schuchert.github.io/_posts/2024-03-14-MyIntentionalPrcticesBio.md

 Brett is a professional software developer and practices several forms of intentional body work.
 He mixes yoga, tai chi, conjoint family therapy, system thinking, and lean software into his daily life.

-Brett currently practices several internal martial arts, yoga, and deep flexibility training.
-All of these are ultimately a form a moving meditation, and he also practices sitting meditation.

 For the past decade he has been a student of [Rick Krause](https://taichiokc.com/), which he continues to this day.
 Rick teaches a mix of qigong, tai chi, liehubafa, and bagwa.
 At the turn of the century he started practicing yoga, learning for a number of years from Valerie Love.
 In the early 90s he picked up Taekwondo.